Throughput workflows and priorities

 Treating symptoms may offer temporary relief, but unless you uncover and address the root issue, the problem will resurface—often more complex than before.

 But in practice, inputs often arrive according to business cycles, not customer demand.
-When the volume of incoming work outpaces the processing capacity of each workcell, bottlenecks form.
+When the volume of incoming work outpaces the processing capacity of each work cell, bottlenecks form.
 Delays snowball, requiring more resources and rework downstream.
-These growing queues aren’t just nuisances—they signal a systemic imbalance between demand and throughput.
+These growing queues aren’t just nuisances; they signal a systemic imbalance between demand and throughput.
+What are these signals, and what can be done about it?

 The Cost of Congestion